IOwnSpaceX/EasyAdmin-ox/INSTRUCTIONS.md

 EXAMPLE IN SERVER.CFG (DO NOT add quotation marks!): set ea_DutySystemEnabled true

+*IMPORTANT* - When using the noclip system from EasyAdmin-ox be sure to disable noclip in vMenu!

 IF YOU HAVE ANY ISSUES WITH THE RESOURCE YOU CAN ADD ME ON DISCORD @iownspacex Thank you! :)